Sons of Funk: 1997-98: The Game of Funk

 On April 21, 1998 Sons of Funk would release their debut album The Game of Funk on No Limit Records & Priority Records.
 The album would chart at #44 on the Billboard 200.

 Sons of Funk appeared and produced the song "End Of The Road" on Silkk The Shocker's January 1999 album Made Man.
-In late 1999 the group would retire from the music industry due to unknown reasons.
+In late 1999 the group would retire from the music industry for unknown reasons.

 2014-present: Reunion & The Lost Files, Vol. 1

 In 2014 the group would reunite, on January 8, 2015 they would release their second album together entitled The Lost Files, Vol. 1 via S.O.F.
 Music LLC, Sons of Funk also has new music video for the first single from the album entitled "Inside of You".

 2016- The Lost Files, Vol. 2

 Record production

 The group also produced songs on Silkk the Shocker's Made Man and Mo B. Dick's Gangsta Harmony.